 The idea behind Pvolve makes SO much sense to me.
 Their program incorporates physical therapy and rehabilitation movements into exercise to help clients develop long, lean muscle tone and eliminate bulk.
 The focus is on activating and toning small unused muscles.

-They offer live workouts in their New York Studio but the rest of us can sign up for streaming or downloaded workouts.
+They offer live workouts in their New York Studio but the rest of us can sign up for streaming workouts.
 I just signed up for their streaming program and can't wait for my first workout.

 I love the easy-to-use interface that allows you to filter the workouts to find just what you are looking for, and I love that you can choose individual workouts or set programs.
 You can even select certain criteria to customize a plan for you.

 They even offer a quick assessment to see if Pvolve is right for you.

 Previewing the videos available, here is my first reaction to this program: The workouts are really unique and focus on a lot of the things I learned in physical therapy.

 I like the tone and instructional cues by the trainer in the videos (he is the creator of this program) as well as the feedback from the women doing the workout.